danielguillan/quantity-queries/README.md

 ### Custom selector

-The quantity query mixins assume you want to use the current last simple selector for all the items by default (`li` in the above example).
-If you need a different selector or want the quantity query to be selector agnostic pass the desired selector to the mixin.
+The quantity query mixins default to use the current last simple selector for all the items (`li` in the above example).
+If you need a different selector or want the quantity query to be selector agnostic, pass the desired selector to the mixin.

 ```scss